 Dehydration and stress are both common causes of headaches.
 While tumors can cause severe pain, they're a more unlikely reason for you to experience headaches.

-To diagnose the type of headache you're experiencing, Dr. Crooks takes a history of your symptoms.
-He performs a physical and neurological exam to look for signs of any condition that may be causing your headaches.
+To diagnose the type of headache you're experiencing, our providers take a history of your symptoms.
+They perform a physical and neurological exam to look for signs of any condition that may be causing your headaches.

 The more details you can provide about the characteristics of your headache, the better, so note: